fanwosu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute Write a script that adds execute permission to the owner of the file hello.
 6-multiple_permissions is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody add execution permissio to everyone
+7-everybody add execution permissio to everyone 8-James_Bond is a script that sets the permission to the file hello